leolanese/Angular-Zoneless-Signals/README.md

 ### Framework Agnostic
 - Web components are a browser standard.
 They work in any framework (Angular, React, Vue, Svelte, etc.) or even plain HTML/JS.
-- You can build a component once and use it everywhere.
+- we can build a component once and use it everywhere.
-- Angular Elements lets you export Angular components as web components, so you get the power of Angular with the portability of web components.
+- Angular Elements lets we export Angular components as web components, so we get the power of Angular with the portability of web components.
 - Web components have some limitations (e.g., dependency injection, advanced data binding, SSR) compared to framework-native components.

 ### Lets transform Angular app into a Web Component: